galadhremmin/Parf-Edhellen/README.md

 Parf Edhellen
 ==============
 This is the source code for [elfdict.com](http://www.elfdict.com).
 The source code is available in its entirety without any restrictions on its use.
+If you are interested in contributing, please get in touch with [galadhremmin](https://github.com/galadhremmin).
+All form of help is appreciated!

 Important coding details
 ------------------------